Volatar/Group7-repo-projects/Playwright Lab Documentation/2 Automated Testing in Python with Playwright and Pytest.md

     assert page.title() == "Swag Labs"
 ```

-This test checks if the title of the Saucedemo website is equal to `Swag Labs`.
+This test checks if the title of the Saucedemo website is "Swag Labs".

 ### Step 4: Running Your Tests

-In the terminal, run the following command to execute the test: `pytest test_source_demo.py`
+In the terminal, run the following command to execute the test: `pytest test_source_demo.py` (assuming you used the suggested name).

 By default, tests run in headless mode.
 To see the browser UI during execution, add the `--headed` option:
 `pytest test_source_demo.py --headed`